datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 ---
 title       : Tidy Data in Python description : It is often said that data scientists spend only 20% of their time analyzing their data, and 80% of time cleaning it.
 Indeed, maintaining a tidy, easy-to-use dataset is crucial in our age of big data.
-In Tidy Data, veteran statistician Hadley Wickham gives standards of tidy and messy data so that all data scientists can keep their work organized.
+In the paper Tidy Data, veteran statistician Hadley Wickham gives definitions of tidy and messy data so that all data scientists can keep their work organized.
 In this mini-course, you'll learn to transform messy datasets to tidy datasets using the pandas package in python.
 Let's get started!

 attachments :